Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/007-Database-Relations.md

 Here , An Intermediate table is created to manage the relationship.

 In _Many to Many relationship_, We can have _uni-directional relationship_ as well as _bi-directional relationship_.

+# Uni-Directional Many to Many Relationships

+Just like a one-to-one relationship, a many-to-many relationship also requires a decorator called `@JoinTable`.
+This `@JoinTable` decorator must be placed on the entity that is on the owning side of the relationship.

+In this case, `Post` will be the owning side of the relationship because we need to fetch tags along with the posts as part of the post.
+This setup is used for **uni-directional relationships**.